farahanasuhaimi/farahanasuhaimi/README.md

 # Assalamualaikum and Hello, World! 👋

-I'm Farahana, a Data Engineer with a growing passion for web development and design.
+I'm Farahana, a Data Engineer with a growing passion to data science.
 Welcome to my digital playground!

 ## 🚀 Quick Rundown

-- 💼 Data Engineer by day, aspiring web developer by night
+- 💼 Data Engineer by day, transitioning to Data Scientist by night
 - 🐍 Pythonista at heart, but always eager to explore new tech horizons

 ## 🔭 Current Endeavors